Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 “Among [domestic violent extremists], racially and ethnically motivated violent extremists — specifically white supremacist extremists (WSEs) — will remain the most persistent and lethal threat in the Homeland,” that assessment read.
 “Spikes in other DVE threats probably will depend on political or social issues that often mobilize other ideological actors to violence, such as immigration, environmental, and police-related policy issues.”

-On Wednesday, the department released a security bulletin warning about the ongoing threat posed by domestic violent extremists, including those driven by "[l]ong-standing racial and ethnic tension.”
+On Wednesday, the department released a security bulletin warning about the ongoing threat posed by domestic violent extremists, including those driven by “long-standing racial and ethnic tension.”

 Later that evening, Carlson again broached the issue.
-He played a clip of Sen. Chris Murphy (D-Conn.) describing the sort of “persistent threats” that prompted the DHS bulletin and which he argued necessitated the ongoing presence of National Guardsmen in the city.
+He played a clip of Sen. Chris Murphy (D-Conn.) describing the sort of “persistent threats” that prompted the DHS bulletin and that he argued necessitated the ongoing presence of National Guard troops in D.C.

 “So long as Donald Trump is empowered by Senate Republicans,” Murphy said, “there is still the chance that he is going to incite another attempt at the Capitol.”